TRIQS/triqs/doc/index.rst

 Based on the TRIQS toolkit, several :ref:`full-fledged applications<applications>` are also available.
-They allow for example to solve a generic quantum impurity model or to run a complete LDA+DMFT calculation.
+They allow for example to solve a generic quantum impurity model or to run a complete DFT+DMFT calculation.

 Developed in a collaboration between IPhT Saclay and Ecole Polytechnique since 2005, the TRIQS library and applications have allowed us to address questions as diverse as:

 * Momentum-selective aspects on cuprate superconductors (with various cluster DMFT methods)
-* Degree of correlation in iron-based superconductors (within an LDA+DMFT approach)
+* Degree of correlation in iron-based superconductors (within an DFT+DMFT approach)
 * Fermionic Mott transition and exploration of Sarma phase in cold-atoms